programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 With our four small files, this still doesn't result in much, but it would have taken longer using the word processor, and we could also do it with a directory containing thousands of lengthy files.
 We can also control our actions more precisely with additional parameters.
 Use `Get-Help measure` to see the parameters at your disposal.
 We could go to the online help to learn more about them, but for now let's just use one that's self-explanatory as an example: `-IgnoreWhiteSpace`.
 Use the up-arrow to get your last command back, and add `-ignorewhitespace` to the end.
 (You can also just type `-ig`, but `-i` alone is not sufficient, because it doesn't differentiate the `-IgnoreWhiteSpace` parameter from the `-InputObject` parameter, as a helpful error message will tell you if you try it.)
 You'll see the same count, but with fewer characters, because this time, PowerShell didn't count the spaces.
 The advantage of precision is clear over using a word processor where it is difficult to determine whether or not white space is being ignored in the first place, let alone to toggle the feature.

-#Using Command-Line Tools and Running Python Scripts
+# Using Command-Line Tools and Running Python Scripts

 The most important reason to become familiar with using the command line is not because of the increased precision or the ability to work with multiple files, useful as these features are.
-The most important reason for using the command line is that a lot of amazing programs don't work without it, including a number of tools you can learn about on *The Programming Historian*, like [Mallet] (http://programminghistorian.org/lessons/topic-modeling-and-mallet), [Pandoc] (http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) or [Wget] (http://programminghistorian.org/lessons/automated-downloading-with-wget).
+The most important reason for using the command line is that a lot of amazing programs don't work without it, including a number of tools you can learn about on *The Programming Historian*, like [Mallet](http://programminghistorian.org/lessons/topic-modeling-and-mallet), [Pandoc](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) or [Wget](http://programminghistorian.org/lessons/automated-downloading-with-wget).
 The command line is also the best place to work with programs you have custom built to do your own research using a programming language like Python.

-##Python
+## Python

 We will now get set up to work with Python in PowerShell.
 Python is a very widely used language, with an enormous community of helpful people who make their work available for your use.
 There are a number of other languages digital humanists might use, but Python is a great language to start with if you don't have a specific reason to use another language (e.g. most people in the DH community on your campus use a different language).
-If you don't know anything about Python, a good place to start is right here on *The Programming Historian* by working through the [Python tutorial] (http://programminghistorian.org/lessons/introduction-and-installation).
+If you don't know anything about Python, a good place to start is right here on *The Programming Historian* by working through the [Python tutorial](http://programminghistorian.org/lessons/introduction-and-installation).

-If you do not already have Python on your computer, download it from the [Python website] (https://www.python.org).
+If you do not already have Python on your computer, download it from the [Python website](https://www.python.org).
 You'll have the option of downloading Python 2.x or 3.x.
 While it would seem a no-brainer to go with the bigger number, Python 3 is not backwards-compatible, and a whole lot of amazing stuff exists for Python 2, and not Python 3, so if you have no specific reason for going with 3 (as above - for instance everyone on your campus uses Python 3), you should choose 2.
 You can find more information about the different versions and the specifics of installation on the Python site.

-###Setting Environment Variables to Get Python to Work Properly
+### Setting Environment Variables to Get Python to Work Properly

 Once you have Python installed, you should be able to simply enter